-Suggested exercises include time in the gym (because core strength) and running (because bone density).
+Suggested exercises include time spent strength training (because a core strength routine is important) and running (because bone density).
 Pilates and yoga are your other options.
 Anything that limits your ability to walk the following day, and requires a foam rolller to aid recovery.

-Buy a new cyclocross bike, love it for a month, then break a mech hanger and spend the remainder of the ‘cross season trying to buy the correct replacement.
+Buy a new cyclocross bike, love it for a month, then break a mech hanger and spend the remainder of the cyclocross season trying to buy the correct replacement.

 Once you've allowed a respectable amount of time to pass since your last big ride, you might want to start thinking about how you're going to organise your winter for best results next year.

-Settle down with a coffee (flatwhitemachiatospresso) and a slab of cake (the dietary debauchery can continue until January), an Excel spreadsheet or a notebook with lots of coloured pens and create your own training plan.
+Settle down with a coffee and a slab of cake (the dietary debauchery can continue until January), an Excel spreadsheet or a notebook with lots of coloured pens and create your own training plan.

 Skim the opening chapter and headings of a few books until you feel like you're pretty much in a position to take over coaching of the GB Olympic squad and away you go.